 1. Get to know the ecology of the area...
 The Squam Lakes Natural Science Center located on Route 113 in Holderness is an interactive and family-friendly learning experience.
 From live animal exhibits to play areas and hiking trails the Science Center is an adventure waiting to happen.
 You could sign up for a class or explore yourself walking from the live mountain lion exhibit to the black bear and many others.
-In addition to that the Science Center includes a large gift shop and the delicious Kirkwood Café.
+In addition to that the Science Center includes a large gift shop.
 If you're interested talk to one of the office staff about getting our free passes.
-603-968-7194 rails?
-Every summer the Winnipesauke Scenic Railroads takes visitors around beautiful Lake Winnipesauke.
-It leaves from Meredith Bay and runs to Weirs Beach and onto Paugus Bay before making its way back to Meredith.
-The trip runs about two hours long taking in seven miles of waterfront.
-It's a relaxing and stunning way to see some of the area and the lakes that make this region so unique.
-For more information call 603-279-5253.
+603-968-7194

 2. Check out the Squam Lake MarketPlace!
-Part of the Squam Lake Inn, the Market sells sandwiches, coffee, and pastries, Squam Lake gifts, souvenirs, and some attire.
+The Market sells sandwiches, coffee, and pastries, Squam Lake gifts, souvenirs, and some attire.
 Swing by for a snack, coffee, some shopping, or simply to check out the menu and venue!
-603-968-8588